grumpycatt/awesome-sysadmin/README.md

 ## Cloud Storage

+* [CozyCloud](https://cozy.io) - A complete DIY cloud solution to host your files and applications.
 * [git-annex assistant](http://git-annex.branchable.com/assistant/) - A synchronised folder on each of your OSX and Linux computers, Android devices, removable drives, NAS appliances, and cloud services.
 * [ownCloud](https://owncloud.org) - Provides universal access to your files via the web, your computer or your mobile devices.
 * [Pydio](https://pydio.com) - An open source file sharing platform for the enterprise, with simple and sleek web and mobile apps written in Python.